enumivo/enu.wasmsdk/README.md

 ENUMIVO_ABI( test, (test_action))
 ```

-Since, EnuWasmToolchain overwrites `cmake` to cross-compile WASM, standard cmake commands of _add\_executable/ add\_library_ can then be used.
+Since, EnumivoWasmToolchain overwrites `cmake` to cross-compile WASM, standard cmake commands of _add\_executable/ add\_library_ can then be used.
 Also note, the __WASM_ROOT__ variable, this needs to be set if you decided to install to the non-default location.

 To manually compile source code:
 Use ```enumivo-cpp/enumivo-cc``` and ```enumivo-ld``` as if it were __clang__ and __lld__ , with all includes and options specific to Enumivo and WasmSDK being baked in.